-If you suspect a crime has been or is being committed, call the K-State Police Department immediately.
-If any member of the university community - student, staff or guest - is the potential victim of crime, you should call the K-State PD immediately.
+If you suspect a crime has been or is being committed, call the K-State Police Department immediately or call 911.
+If any member of the university community - student, staff or guest - is the potential victim of crime, you should call the K-State Police immediately.